-- Place the vehicle on a level surface and let the engine cool if necessary. - 2.
-Remove cowlings A and C. (See page 6-7.) - 3.
+- 1. Place the vehicle on the centerstand and let the engine cool if necessary. - 2.
+Remove cowlings A and C. (See page 6-8.) - 3.
 Place a container under the engine to collect the used coolant. - 4.
-Remove the radiator cap.
+Remove radiator the cap.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.
-[EWA10381]
+IEWA103811

-1. Radiator cap
+- 1. Radiator cap - 5.
+Remove the coolant reservoir breather hose from the guide, and then remove the coolant reservoir cap.

-5. Remove the coolant reservoir breather hose from the guide, and then remove the coolant reservoir cap.
+- 1. Coolant reservoir cap

-- 1. Coolant reservoir cap - 2.
-Coolant reservoir breather hose
+- 2. Coolant reservoir breather hose

-3. Guide
+- 3. Guide

-6. Remove the coolant reservoir cover and coolant reservoir by removing the bolts.
+- 6. Remove the coolant reservoir cover and coolant reservoir by removing the bolts.

 - 1. Bolt

-- 2. Coolant reservoir cover
+- Coolant reservoir cover

-- 3. Coolant reservoir
+- Coolant reservoir.

-- 7. Drain the coolant from the coolant reservoir by turning it upside down. - 8.
-Remove the coolant drain bolt and its gasket to drain the cooling system.
+- 7. Drain the coolant from the coolant reservoir by turning it upside down. - Remove the coolant drain bolt and its gasket to drain the cooling system.

-- 1. Coolant drain bolt - 2.
+- Coolant drain bolt - 2.
 Gasket - 9.
 After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - 10.
 Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.